 In February Lyn makes an unexpected return to the musical Blood Brothers, joining the UK touring production during its second week at the Theatre Royal, Nottingham (until 25th February).
 Linda Nolan, who had been playing the lead role of Mrs. Johnstone, is forced to take a break from the show after being diagnosed with breast cancer.
-Although Lyn is in the midst of moving house, she nonetheless agrees to stand in for Linda while she has a mastectomy.
+Although Lyn is in the midst of moving house (to a new home in Crewe), she nonetheless agrees to stand in for Linda while she has a mastectomy.
 The shows in Nottingham are followed by a week at the Hexagon, Reading (27th February - 4th March) and another week at the Orchard Theatre, Dartford (6th - 11th March).
 Lyn then travels up to the Midlands for two weeks at the Grand Theatre, Wolverhampton (13th - 25th March), where she receives rave reviews.

 "Lyn Paul ... has taken over the part in the Black Country with considerable aplomb."
 (Birmingham Mail, 16th March 2006)